esotericenderman/inflamity/docs/FEATURES.md

 - Fire can no longer be put out by punching it.
 - Entities on fire do not extinguish naturally.
 - Entities that are on fire will spread fire to blocks around them.
+- Hitting a mob that is on fire will spread the fire to you, and vice versa.

 ## Flint and Steel